Ears to see

 About 20 years ago in the UK, denominational leaders were asking questions similar to these anticipating a generational tidal wave of rebellion from what church had been for the last several decades.
 And the communities of Christians I experienced three weeks ago are the result of these questions and the movement, which answered them.

-by Jay Netherton on April 16, 2015 in innovation
+by Jay Netherton on April 16, 2015 in uncategorized

 Crack of the bat

-by Joshua Seth Minatrea on April 2, 2015 in innovation
+by Joshua Seth Minatrea on April 2, 2015 in uncategorized

 Sporting goods giant Wilson has acquired the iconic Louisville Slugger baseball brand for $70 million cash.
 What does this have to do with the Convention and its churches?
 Quite possibly everything.
 Here's how.